RichardDooling/Entertainment_Law/First_Amendment-Indecency/First_Amendment-Indecency.md

 "the knowing transmission of obscene or indecent messages to any recipient under 18 years of age."

-This was Congress making a regulatory land grab on the Internet, which even in 1996 was already the Wild West of content.
+This was Congress making a regulatory land grab on the Internet, and even in 1996 the Internet was already the Wild West of content.
 <!-- Congress tried to criminalize the distribution of pornographic and "indecent" material on the Internet.  -->
 Recall that *Pacifica* allowed the FCC to regulate, but not ban, indecent speech in broadcasting.